hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 note:
 So, this is the final prediction!
-I think Git will gain a few users who now use TFS.
+I think Git will gain a few users who now use TFVC.
-(In my Git course I meet a lot of TFS users who are switching to Git) And both Git and Mercurial will lose some users to Pijul, and to a lesser extent: to Fossil.
+(In my Git course I meet a lot of TFVC users who are switching to Git) And both Git and Mercurial will lose some users to Pijul, and to a lesser extent: to Fossil.

-So Pijul will be the third version control system in 2029!
+So Pijul will be the third version control system in 2030!
 But I based this prediction on the current hosting situation.
 Should Github announce in the meantime that they're gonna support Pijul, for example, then Pijul will gain users a lot faster and might even take the #2 spot from Mercurial.